c0ntradicti0n/CorpusCook/README.md

 # CorpusCook
-WebScraping, Image OCR with Tables and an client and server-sided App to mine 'difference between...' statements
+WebScraping, Image OCR with Tables and an client and server-sided App to create a corpus for mining 'difference between...' statements